Senate Republicans seek drastic asylum limits in emergency funding package

 The GOP senators' demands include a provision that would shut down programs the Biden administration has set up to allow hundreds of thousands migrants to enter the U.S. legally, with the purpose of discouraging them from crossing into the country illegally.
 The humanitarian parole authority, the law the Biden administration has invoked to run these programs, would be dramatically scaled back.

-The plan would give the government the legal authority to detain migrant families with children indefinitely, a practice currently hindered by a court ruling.
+The plan, which mirrors a bill know as H.R.
+2 that the White House vowed to veto after it was passed by the GOP-led House earlier this year, would give the government the legal authority to detain migrant families with children indefinitely, a practice currently hindered by a court ruling.
 It would also require officials to resume border wall construction.

-Several of the plan's provisions, like the limits on the parole authority and the more sweeping asylum restrictions, are certain to face strong pushback by Democrats and the administration.
-Senate Republicans' demands will also likely be denounced by advocates for migrants and human rights groups.
-The White House said it would veto a similar, though more restrictive proposal known as H.R.
-2 passed by the Republican-led House earlier this year.
+Illinois Sen. Dick Durbin, the Democratic chair of the Senate Judiciary Committee, said he was willing to talk to Republicans about reforming the immigration system.
+But he said lawmakers should not "hold critical Ukraine aid hostage in the process."

-But what is less clear is whether the administration would support some of the asylum changes proposed by Republicans, given the record levels of migration reported along the southern border over the past several years and the growing frustration in Democratic-led cities struggling to house migrants.
+"I have long urged my Republican colleagues to come to the table and negotiate on a bipartisan basis to pass immigration reform," Durbin said in a statement.
+"Today's proposal from my Republican colleagues is not a good starting point — it is not consistent with American values and it would not secure our border."

-The White House did not immediately comment on the outline released by Senate Republicans.
+While the White House expressed opposition to "many" of the Republican demands, it is less clear whether it would support some of the proposed asylum changes, given the record levels of migration reported along the southern border over the past several years and the growing frustration in Democratic-led cities struggling to house migrants.

 Internally, Biden officials are supportive of Congress reforming the backlogged, understaffed and outdated asylum system, including by speeding up the process to determine whether migrants qualify for refuge or should be deported, U.S. officials tell CBS News.
 After all, some officials in the administration believe the asylum system is one of the main drivers of the historic levels of border crossings in recent years, since the government can't quickly grant asylum to those with valid claims or deport those who don't qualify.